Prevent Insurance Fraud

 PO Box 149336

 The TDI Fraud Unit is a law enforcement agency that

 - makes referrals to criminal district attorneys and federal prosecutors

 - works with law enforcement agencies to investigate and prevent fraud.

 Fraud Unit staff includes peace officers, attorneys, fraud examiners, and investigators.
-It also has three special prosecutors that work in district attorney offices in Dallas, Harris, and Bexar counties.
+They also have prosecutors who work at the district attorney offices in Bexar, Dallas, Harris, and Tarrant counties.

 Request a Speaker

 The TDI Fraud Unit can send a speaker to your event or presentation to talk about insurance fraud.
 To request a speaker, call the Speakers Bureau program at 512-676-6277 or visit our website at www.tdi.texas.gov.

 We also provide training to law enforcement agencies and insurance companies.
 To request training, call the Fraud Unit at 512-676-6285.